 The AASB has issued new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods.
 The Company has decided not to early adopt these Standards.
-The following table summarises
+The following table summarises those future requirements, and their impact on the Company where the standard is relevant.

-Standard Name Effective date for entity Requirements Impact AASB 9 Financial Instruments and amending standards AASB 2010-7 / AASB 2012-6 / AASB 2014-7 /AASB2014-8 30 June 2019 Significant revisions to the classification and measurement of financial assets, reducing the number of categories and simplifying the measurement choices, including the removal of impairment testing of assets measure at fair value.
+Effective date Standard Name for entity Requirements Impact AASB 9 Financial Instruments and amending standards AASB 2010-7 / AASB 2012-6 / AASB 2014-7 /AASB2014-8 30 June 2019 Significant revisions to the classification and measurement of financial assets, reducing the number of categories and simplifying the measurement choices, including the removal of impairment testing of assets measure at fair value.
 The entity has not yet determined the magnitude of any changes which may be needed.
 AASB 15 Revenue from Contracts with Customers 30 June 2019 This standard provides guidance on the recognition of revenue from customers.
 The entity has not yet determined the magnitude of any changes which may be needed.
 AASB 16 Leases 30 June 2020 Significant revisions to accounting for operational leases on balance sheet by Lessees of property and high value equipment.
 However, exemptions for short-term leases and leases of low value assets will reduce the impact.
 The entity has not yet determined the magnitude of any changes which may be needed.